vti/mojo-faq-addition/FAQ.md

 __I just switched to Mojo, I am redoing my personal website.
 Should I use Mojo or Mojolicious::Lite for this task?__

-Mojolicious::Lite would be enough for a personal website.
+Mojolicious::Lite is enough for a personal website.

 __What exactly does the "shagadelic" method do?__